cdapio/cdap/cdap-docs/tutorials/source/examples/index.rst

 You can learn more about developing data application using CDAP by:

-- Look at our :ref:`How-To Guides<tutorials:guides-index>` and
+- Look at our :ref:`How-To Guides<guides-index>` and
-  :ref:`Tutorials<tutorials:tutorials>`, with a collection of quick how-to-guides and longer tutorials covering a complete range of Big Data application topics.
+  :ref:`Tutorials<tutorials>`, with a collection of quick how-to-guides and longer tutorials covering a complete range of Big Data application topics.
 - Exploring the Web Analytics Application :doc:`source code.<web-analytics>` It includes test cases that show unit-testing an application.
-- For a detailed understanding of what CDAP is capable of, read our :doc:`Overview </overview/index>` and :doc:`Building Blocks </building-blocks/index>` sections.
+- For a detailed understanding of what CDAP is capable of, read our :ref:`Overview <cdap-overview>` and :ref:`Building Blocks <building-blocks>` sections.